rlafraie/TransE/README.md

 # TransE
-Implementation of the Knowledge Graph Embedding method TransE in Python
+Implementation of the Knowledge Graph Embedding method TransE in Python.